Cyclotron quantization and mirror-time transition on nonreciprocal lattices

-Meanwhile, the system is said to be in the $\mathcal{MT}$-symmetric phase if the energy spectra are entirely real with $d^i_{\text{HS}}=0$ for every eigenstates; Otherwise, the $\mathcal{MT}$ symmetry is spontaneously broken if some energy values become complex with the corresponding distance $d^i_{\text{HS}}>0$~\cite{ashida2020non}.
-It is then convenient to introduce an \emph{order parameter} to quantify the spontaneous $\mathcal{MT}$-symmetry breaking.
-One judicious choice should be the average quantum distance of all $\mathcal{N}$ eigenstates defined as
+It is convenient to introduce an \emph{order parameter} to quantify the spontaneous symmetry breaking in non-Hermitian phase transitions.
+An insightful choice of the order parameter can be the average quantum distance of all $\mathcal{N}$ eigenstates defined as